-welisacommerce/shoppingCartLwc renders the buyer-facing cart table, summary, and action buttons.
+welisacommerce-shopping-cart-lwc renders the shopper-facing cart table, summary, and action buttons.
 Use it when you need a complete cart UI with optional editing, draft saving, and checkout navigation.

 Public properties